mumot1999/mastodon/README.md

 Notes for admins that want to just integrate the patch for FTS ( to allow not using ES and save a bit of resources ): Check the unmaintained FTS_NOES.md file !

-Original full README is available on the upstream repository.
+Original full README is available on the upstream repository, extract below:

 Mastodon
 =======